cran/slendr/README.md

 ### Installation

-*slendr* is currently on its way to CRAN which means that you can't (yet!) install it by simply calling `install.packages("slendr")`.
+*slendr* is now available CRAN which means that you can install it simply by entering `install.packages("slendr")` into your R console.

-If you would like to test the software, you will have to get its development version from GitHub via the *devtools* R package (`install.packages("devtools")`) by calling `devtools::install_github("bodkan/slendr")`.
+If you would like to test the latest features of the software (perhaps because you need some bug fixes), you can install it with `devtools::install_github("bodkan/slendr")` (note that this requires the R package *devtools*).

-The main dependency of *slendr* is the R package [*sf*](https://r-spatial.github.io/sf/)*.* Under normal circumstances, installing *slendr* with *devtools* will fetch all the necessary dependencies (including *sf*) from the CRAN R package repository.
-However, should you run into any issues, take a look at [our "Installation instructions" vignette](https://www.slendr.net/articles/vignette-00-installation.html) which describes the installation procedure in a bit more detail.

 ------------------------------------------------------------------------

-**This software is still under development!**
+**This software is under active development!**

-... but we have been making steady progress towards the first stable release which will happen as soon as we publish *slendr* on CRAN.

-If you would like to stay updated with the developments:
+If you would like to stay updated:

-1. Click on the "Watch" button on the project's [Github website](https://github.com/bodkan/slendr/).
+1. Click on the "Watch" button on the project's [GitHub website](https://github.com/bodkan/slendr/).

 2. Follow me on [Twitter](https://twitter.com/dr_bodkan) where I will be posting progress updates.